 It all started in the back of a pickup truck.
-John Robert Craft had plans for some steel plates cut 8" x 8" and 12" x 12".
+John Robert Craft had plans for some steel plates cut 10" x 10" and 12" x 12".
 He spent a year with the plates sliding around in the back of his hard working flatbed ranch truck.
 He knew the plates would build up an interesting surface that would bring history to the images he had planned and regularly checked to see how the degradation was progressing.

 Craft methodically proofed the plates with the C, M and Y inks coming up with prints with all the possible combinations of these inks.
-He chose to print 640 GSM Lanaquarelle hot press watercolor paper that perfectly captured the deep relief embossment of the plates.
+He chose to print onto 640 GSM Lanaquarelle hot press watercolor paper that perfectly captured the deep relief embossment of the plates.
 The resulting prints are vibrant and tactile.

 The proofing process gave birth to three suites editioned by Craft and Gratovich.
 Craft designed a wooden box for each suite that would hold the cast and fabricated sculpture that mirrors the image on each print.
 Each of the three suites has its own box and Craft engraved the title and sculpture's configuration into the lid.
 Each suite's box is stained with either C, M or Y pigment.
-The suites are titled: CMY 5 Point Expanded, CMY 5 Point Contracted and CMY 4 Point.
+The suites are titled: CMY 5 Point Expanded, CMY 5 Point Collapsed and CMY 4 Point.
 Each holds Craft's sculpture and four prints: CM, YC, YM and YMC along with a letterpress colphon printed by Max Koch.